2025 North Indian Ocean cyclone season: Depression ARB 03

-The system brought rainfall in South Gujarat and Saurashtra regions while mild to moderate rain in Central Gujarat and tribal areas of Gujarat on 25-30 October.
+The system brought rainfall in South Gujarat and Saurashtra regions, while mild to moderate rain in Central Gujarat and tribal areas of Gujarat on 25–30 October.
 It also brought rains in Mumbai and adjoining region.
 The rains damaged crops covering 42 lakh hectare of farmland across 16,000 villages in Gujarat.
-These amounted to 42% of 99.77 lakh hectares of farmland in the state.
+These accounted for 42% of the 99.77 lakh hectares of farmland in the state.
 The government of Gujarat announced approximately ₹10000 crore relief package.
-It also announced procurement of groundnut, maize, pigeon pea, and soybean worth approximately ₹15000 crore at minimum support prices from the farmers.
+It also announced the procurement of groundnut, maize, pigeon pea, and soybean, worth approximately ₹15000 crore, at minimum support prices from farmers.

 Severe Cyclonic Storm Montha

-On the 26th of October 2025, a deep depression was recognized by the IMD to the east of the Andaman Islands.
+On 26 October 2025, a deep depression was recognized by the IMD to the east of the Andaman Islands.
 The JTWC also started tracking the system, giving it a high chance of formation.
 At 17:30 hours the same day, it intensified into a tropical storm, according to JTWC.
-The storm later made landfall near Narasapuram on the evening hours of 28th October as a Severe Cyclonic Storm.
+The storm later made landfall near Narasapuram on the evening hours of 28th October as Severe Cyclonic Storm Montha.
+(Note: The name Montha (Thai: มณฑา, [mon˧ tʰaː˧]) was contributed by Thailand and refers to the egg magnolia (Magnolia liliifera) in Thai.)
 In its passage into Andhra Pradesh and Telangana, Montha caused torrential rainfall, severe flooding, and toppled trees.
 At least six were killed in Telangana, with two each in Ranga Reddy and Warangal districts and one each in Mahabubabad and Suryapet.
 Three people were killed in Andhra Pradesh.
 Authorities reported that Montha caused about 53 billion rupees ($603 million USD) in damages.
-The name Montha was contributed by Thailand and it means "fragrant flower".
 State officials increased the estimated damages to $720 million on 10 November.